-Mandatory orientation typically occurs the week of or before the Fall Semester.
+Mandatory orientation is typically scheduled the week prior to, or the week of, the start of Fall Semester.
 Each incoming graduate student will receive general information about the graduate program from the Director of Graduate Studies as well as the Approach Head of their program.
-Students should meet individually with their research advisors for personalized guidance about the graduate program, advice in first year class selections and discussion of other related matters.
+Students should meet individually with their research advisors for personalized guidance on the graduate program, recommendations for first year courses, and discussion on related matters.